senior-dev-1019/fill-blank-jquery/README.md

 ### What are the available configuration options ?

-JDropWords has a lot of different configuration options.
+JFillBlank has a lot of different configuration options.
 They are listed below with their default values.

 ```
 hoverClass : "drop-hover"                      // class to put on the blank element when the word is dragged over.